Stamplay/stamplay-js-sdk/README.md

 -------------------------------------------------------

 <a name="FetchParams"></a>
-The Collection have some other methods, we call those FetchParams These help you to create a more flexible and complex fetch object.
+The Collection has some other methods, we call those FetchParams These help you to create a more flexible and complex fetch object.

 ##FetchParams